-In 2012 the Solve ME/CFS Initiative announced that a new drug combination had been found, and that Biovista would attempt to find partners to finance drug trials.
+In 2012 the Solve ME/CFS Initiative announced that a new drug combination had been found and that Biovista would attempt to find partners to finance drug trials.
 Three years later, (no drug trials in sight) and the Solve ME/CFS Initiative’s contractual obligations of secrecy over, the SMCI announced the results.

 Biovista’s Drug Combo for Chronic Fatigue Syndrome (ME/CFS)

 Biovista stated its platform enabled it to find “non-obvious correlations between drugs, molecular targets, pathways, adverse events and diseases.”
-Unfortunately the two drugs it came up with – low dose naltrexone and trazodone – ended up looking pretty obvious.
+The two drugs it came up with – low dose naltrexone and trazodone – ended up looking pretty obvious.
 That wasn’t necessarily the case in 2011, however, when Biovista’s search started.

-Only one small study on low dose naltrexone in FM had been done by then and LDN was probably not used much in ME/CFS.
+Only one small study on low-dose naltrexone in FM had been done by then and LDN was probably not used much in ME/CFS.
 Trazodone was probably used more but only one study – involving a mouse model of ME/CFS – had been done on it.

 Low Dose Naltrexone – Glial Cell Inhibitor #1

 The fact that LDN popped out of Biovista’s search suggests, however, that Jarred Younger may be on the right track with his focus on microglial inhibitors for ME/CFS.
-(Younger is currently testing dozens of potential microglial inhibitors, including LDN, in his University of Alabama at Birmingham lab .
-Go here if you’re interested in participating in a study.)

 Trazodone – Glial Cell Inhibitor #2

-Trazodone is probably also used more as a sleep aid than as an antidepressant in chronic fatigue syndrome.
+Trazodone is used more as a sleep aid than as an antidepressant in chronic fatigue syndrome.
 (As with LDN, lower doses than usual are used to improve sleep.)
 It’s one of the few drugs (Zyrem is another) able to reduce the activity of the alpha waves known to hamper sleep in fibromyalgia.

 A 2015 study suggested that Trazodone may be producing its effects in depression by reducing neuroinflammation.
-Neuroinflammation is common not just in neurodegenerative diseases like Parkinson’s, Alzheimer’s and multiple sclerosis but in depression as well.
+Neuroinflammation is common not just in neurodegenerative diseases like Parkinson’s, Alzheimer’s, and multiple sclerosis but in depression as well.

-In a mouse study Trazodone upregulated levels of BDNF – a brain growth factor.
+In a mouse study, Trazodone upregulated levels of BDNF – a brain growth factor.
 BDNF appears to play a critical role in pain sensitization and neuroplasticity.
 BDNF levels appear to be high in FM but low in ME/CFS.

 Trazodone prevented glial cells called astrocytes, from spewing out pro-inflammatory cytokines when confronted with an inflammatory stressor.
 If Younger and Miller are right about microglial cells over-reacting to small amounts of inflammation, a drug like Trazodone could be beneficial.